Get access to everything we publish when you sign up for Outside+.

-We’ve all been there: You just finished a long run and your stomach feels a bit wonky, but you haven’t eaten in hours and you know you need food.
+Maybe you’re familiar with this scenario: You just finished a long run and your stomach feels a bit wonky.
+However, you haven’t eaten in hours and you know you need food.
 Between the waves of nausea, you feel pretty ravenous.
 The thought of putting food in your stomach sounds terrible and amazing at the same time.
 Some foods may help with indigestion, while others can do the opposite.
 What’s a runner to do?

 The BRAT Diet

 If your stomach problems have you running to the bathroom, you can quickly become dehydrated from diarrhea (sorry, it has to be said).
-The potassium in bananas aids in hydration, which is helpful when the thought of drinking water is nausea-inducing.
-The only problem with this diet is that it lacks protein and other nutrients, so it’s definitely not a long-term option.
+The potassium in bananas aids in hydration and replenishing electrolytes, which is helpful when the thought of drinking water or a sports drink is nausea-inducing.
+It’s also important to note that dehydration itself can cause gastrointestinal symptoms, so making sure you are well hydrated before and during your run is beneficial.

 Other Soothing Foods